glener10/payment-receipts/README.md

 ### Others users

 You will need a dataset folder in root folder like _/dataset/dataset/_.
-You can get the content in []()
+You can get the content in [put link of the dataset in Kaggle]()

 The format is:

 ```
 dataset/
-└── Glener Pizzolato/
+└── Glener/
     └── nu/
-        └── comprovante_1.png
+        └── receipt_1.png
 └── João/
     └── xp/
-        └── comprovante_1.png
+        └── receipt_1.png
-        └── comprovante_2.pdf
+        └── receipt_2.pdf
 ```

 <div id="using"></div>